AaronAtayan310/Team-Project-Repository/README.md

 # Installation and Setup Instructions for Project 1 Function Library

-The crime data library created for Project 1 (file found in the src folder, named proj1_crime_data_library) provides helper functions for **ingesting, cleaning, and analyzing crime rate data**.
+The crime research data pipeline function library created for Project 1 provides helper functions for **ingesting, cleaning, and analyzing crime rate data**.
 It forms the foundation of all other code in this repository, is written in Python, and relies on common data analysis libraries such as **pandas**.
+To find its source file in this repository, use `src` -> `proj1_crime_data_library.py`.

 1. Clone or Download the Repository